homezloco/Pycommerce/ImplementationPlan.md

    - ✅ Fixed UI contrast issues in dark mode for better text visibility
    - ✅ Implemented intelligent product recommendations with related items and trending products
    - ✅ Created tenant-specific filtering for recommendations to maintain data isolation
-   - ✅ Optimized AI-generated content workflows
+   - ✅ Optimized AI-generated content workflows with robust error handling
+   - ✅ Migrated from TinyMCE to Quill editor for all rich text editing with consistent AI integration
+   - ✅ Enhanced AI assist functionality in page builder with delayed initialization and improved editor reference tracking
    - ✅ Implemented market trend analysis and demand forecasting with category performance metrics
    - ✅ Implemented product category caching system to improve performance and prevent database query loops